ghedo/moodns/README.md

 forward that response back to the client via unicast).

-This mode can be enabled by running moodns with the `--enable-multicast-forward` option and then configuring the client computer to use moodns as DNS server:
+This mode can be enabled by running moodns with the `--enable-multicast-forward` option and then configuring the client computer to use moodns as DNS server.

+Start moodns like this:

 ```bash
 # moodns --listen ':5353,:53' --enable-multicast-forward